jrshaffe/testing/services/README.md

 ### Create database

-For the sample database we create a [configuration file](oracle/create/xedb-sample.yaml) using the instructions outlined here: https://github.com/oracle/oracle-database-operator/blob/main/docs/sidb/README.md#xe-database.
+For the sample Oracle XE database we create a [configuration file](oracle/create/xedb-sample.yaml) using the instructions outlined here: https://github.com/oracle/oracle-database-operator/blob/main/docs/sidb/README.md#xe-database.

 > NOTE: We create this sample database in the `default` namespace.